aidilmkrz/bluemoon-ctf-writeup/README.md

 This challenge demonstrated several important penetration testing concepts:

 * Web directory enumeration
-* Command injection exploitation
+* Credential discovery
-* Privilege escalation through Docker group membership
+* Privilege escalation using sudo
+* Docker privilege escalation
-* Host filesystem access through container mounts
+* Accessing the host filesystem

-By chaining these vulnerabilities together, full **root compromise** of the target system was achieved.
+By chaining these vulnerabilities together, complete compromise of the system was achieved.